danielliao66/eslab/README.md

     a.
 Wifi
     - MBED:

         i.
-Go to ./mbed_final/mbed_app.json and change wifi-ssid and wifi password to your own wifi, a snippet below:
+Go to ./mbed_final/mbed_app.json and change wifi-ssid and wifi password to your own wifi:
         ```bash
         "wifi-ssid": {
             "help": "WiFi SSID",